MarceloFossRJ/MarceloFossRJ.github.io/_posts/2018-08-23-rails-decorators.md

 title:  "Decorator pattern in Rails engines"
 date:   2018-08-23 18:44:25 -0300
 categories: [recipe]
-tags: [rails, engines, patterns, decorator]
+tags: [rails, engines, patterns, decorator, ror]
-keywords:
-  - "Ror engines"
-  - "rails engines decorator"
-  - "first_name 'John'"
-  - "sequence(:username) { |n| \"user#{n}\" }"
 author: Marcelo Foss
 intro: |
   No matter if you are writing a component based application in RoR, or if you are just using a gem in your project, there is a big probability that you are going to need to extend some gem/engine classes.
 ---

 No matter if you are writing a component based application in RoR, or if you are just using a gem in your project, there is a big probability that you are going to need to extend some gem/engine classes.